frottobaggings/alx-pre_course/README.md

-My first readme has been updated!
+My first readme has been updated xD!
-Twice
-Third time, lets go!